p2xai/nighty-docs/example-scripts/webscrape/README.md

 ## Puppeteer Screenshot

 Uses Node.js and Puppeteer to capture a screenshot of any webpage.
+The JavaScript code is embedded directly in the Python script, so you do not need to keep a separate `.js` file.

 ### Installation